Son La

 Photo: cugphuot.info

-Hotels can name Muong Thanh Luxury, Hoa Ban Trang, Windsor Hotel in Son La city, Muong Thanh Holiday, Thao Nguyen Resort in Moc Chau.
+Recommended hotels include Muong Thanh Luxury Hotel, Hoa Ban Trang Hotel, and Windsor Hotel in Son La city, as well as Muong Thanh Holiday and Thao Nguyen Resort in Moc Chau.

 Muong Thanh Luxury

-Homestay options for families and friends include Moc Chau Arena Village, Fairy House, November, Mama House, Lavalle, Nha Ben Suoi, V House, Pho Nui Tinh Yeu Homestay, etc. And for those keen on communal tourism, there are Tien Quan, Minh Chau, Long Trang, and Minh Truong at the border of Son La city to experience a stilt house stay.
+Homestay options perfect for families and friends include Moc Chau Arena Village, Fairy House, November Homestay, Mama House, Lavalle Homestay, Nha Ben Suoi, V House, and Pho Nui Tinh Yeu Homestay.
+For those interested in communal tourism, popular stilt houses can be found at Tien Quan, Minh Chau, Long Trang, and Minh Truong on the outskirts of Son La city.

 READ MORE